- You are here:

 Since 1 April 2018 every street in Guildford Borough has been designated a consent street.
 A street is legally defined as "any road, footway, beach or other area to which the public have access without payment" and so includes areas such as village greens.
 If your event will take place on a "street" with no entry charge, and will include "the selling or exposing or offering for sale of any article (including a living thing)" then you will need to obtain street trading consent in addition to authorisation for the licensable activities.

-Please write legibly in block capitals.
+Please write clearly in block capitals.
 Make sure your answers are inside the boxes and written or typed in black ink.
 Use additional sheets if necessary.

 You should keep a copy of the completed notice for your records.